Origin

 Fun Facts

-- The name Rachel saw a resurgence in Australia during the 1960s and 1970s.
+- The name Rachel was popularised in Australia during the mid-20th century and has seen variable popularity since.

 Personality Traits